7aaassss/7aaassss/README.md

 - :telescope: I’m working as a Software Engineer and contributing to backend for building web applications and etc.

-- :zap: In my free time, I play basket, listen musuc and solve problems on LeetCode.

 ---

 ### :hammer_and_wrench: Stack :